WeblateOrg/language-data/README.md

 # language-data

-Language definitions used by [Weblate](https://weblate.org/) and free to use by others.
+Language definitions used by [Weblate][w] and free to use by others.

 ## Generic file format